 Military historian.
 He read History at Oxford and then spent 25 years in the army, achieving the rank of colonel, and subsequently worked for BBC Radio 4 as Defence Correspondent and as a journalist.
 He was MP for Newark from 2001 to 2014 and is the author of two books on the Battle of Inkerman.

-Jeffrey Miller is an art historian specialising in architecture of the Middle Ages.
-He obtained his MA from the Courtauld and his PhD from Columbia University in May 2012 for research on how major building campaigns reshaped the structures and personnel of ecclesiastical institutions.
-He also holds an MA from the Courtauld Institute of Art.
-He has taught for the Culinary Institute of America and has several years experience writing and giving lectures on medieval art and architecture for the Metropolitan Museum of Art in New York.
+Art historian specialising in architecture of the Middle Ages.
+He obtained his MA from the Courtauld and his PhD from Columbia University in 2012 and he also holds an MA from the Courtauld Institute of Art.
+He has taught for the Culinary Institute of America and writes and lectures on medieval art and architecture for the Metropolitan Museum of Art in New York.
 His writing will appear in the forthcoming Cambridge History of Religious Architecture of the World.

 Wine, food and travel writer.
 Born in Mexico, he was raised in the USA before studying English Literature at the University of Exeter.
 Together with his wife, he has pioneered a series of illustrated wine-food-travel books including The Wine and Food of Europe, The Wine Roads of Italy and The Food Lover’s Companion to Italy.
 He also has his own wine company, importing Italian wines from small family estates.

 Teaches history at Oxford University and a specialist on Indian history and the British Empire.
 She is a regular broadcaster and writer and has published on many aspects of India’s history and culture, including Vishnu’s Crowded Temple: India since the Great Rebellion (Yale, 2008).
 She wrote and presented the Channel 4 series An Indian Affair and is currently writing a book on global cross-currents in art and architecture.
 She is a Fellow of Keble College.